top of page

 2025

-October 2025: I will be attending the Summit for AI Institutes Leadership (SAIL) 2025 as a Graduate Student Representative (GSR) from AICARING in Reston, Virginia.
+October'25: I attended the Summit for AI Institutes Leadership (SAIL) 2025 as a Graduate Student Representative (GSR) from AICARING in Reston, Virginia.
 SAIL is the primary venue that brings together researchers and staff across 29 NSF-funded AI Institutes.
 Looking forward!

 2024

-August 2024: I was selected to represent School of Interactive Computing (IC) on Georgia Tech College of Computing’s Graduate Student Advisory Council (GSAC).
+August'24: I was selected to represent School of Interactive Computing (IC) on Georgia Tech College of Computing’s Graduate Student Advisory Council (GSAC)

-March 2024: I gave a talk on Conversational AI Design in Multi-User Caregiving Settings at the RCHI Lab at Carnegie Mellon University (CMU), hosted by Dr. Zachory Erickson.
+March'24: I gave a talk on Conversational AI Design in Multi-User Caregiving Settings at the RCHI Lab at Carnegie Mellon University (CMU), hosted by Dr. Zachory Erickson

-January 2024: I collaborated with researchers at Columbia University Medical School and Stevens Institute of Technology to write about the use of Artificial Intelligence in the determination of clinical outcomes for anesthesia.
-Journal paper here.
+January'24: I collaborated with researchers at Columbia University Medical School and Stevens Institute of Technology to write about the use of Artificial Intelligence in the determination of clinical outcomes for anesthesia.
+Journal paper here

-November 2023: I presented two of our works on explanations and conversational breakdowns in AI systems and on studying compensatory calendaring and archival strategies at UCAml'23 in Cancun.
-Paper here and here.
+November'23: I presented two of our works on explanations and conversational breakdowns in AI systems and on studying compensatory calendaring and archival strategies at UCAml'23 in Cancun.
+Paper here and here

-October 2023: I presented our work on recognizing limitations in Conversational AI systems at CSCW'23 in Minneapolis.
-Paper here.
+October'23: I presented our work on recognizing limitations in Conversational AI systems at CSCW'23 in Minneapolis.
+Paper here

 Publications